battaro/learningC/Projects/Library_Manager/v1/README.md

 ## Conclusion

-- This is the best project i made in the `C` language for now and i will improve my skills to be better int he next project 💪 Inshallah.
+- This is the best project i made in the `C` language for now and i will improve my skills to be better in the next project 💪 Inshallah.